Microblading Encyclopedia

 Microblading originated in Asia over 25 years ago and has evolved significantly.
 The technique was refined in Japan and South Korea before gaining popularity in Europe and North America around 2015.
 Modern tools, pigments, and training have made today's microblading safer and more natural-looking than ever.

-For industry statistics and trends, read our 2026 microblading statistics report.
+For industry statistics and trends, read my 2026 microblading statistics report.

 22. Frequently Asked Questions